-For elaboration on these points and further advice along these lines, please review the Committee's guide on Common Suggestions for Notes and Comments.
+For elaboration on these points and further advice along these lines, please review the Committee's guide on Common Suggestions for Notes and Comments linked on our Student Submissions site.

 My Note or Comment is above 20,000 or 7,000 words, respectively.
 How should I cut it down?